Celebrate Saint Patrick's Day with your 2nd grade students with these fun leprechaun writing prompts and craftivity!

-Just like they are open to believing in magic elves that come into your classroom around Christmas time, all students are ready to hunt down leprechauns for their pot of gold in March!
+Just the way students are open to believing in magical elves that come into your classroom around Christmas time, all students are ready to hunt down leprechauns for their pot of gold in March!
 I love it!

 Here are the prompts that you can use this Saint Patrick's Day to get your students writing!

 - If I Had a Leprechaun

 - The Lost Leprechaun